Configuration guide

 Next steps

-- Pipeline YAML examples — configure your pipeline to accept these parameters
+- Pipeline YAML examples — use these queue-time values in YAML

 - Troubleshooting — fix configuration problems